-It is recognised that the 'find & fix' approach to date lacks a degree of certainty of resolution and for this reason Thames Water in 2020 undertook a different approach for long term management of groundwater, which is covered within this document under the plan section.
+It is recognised that the 'find and fix' approach to date lacks a degree of certainty of resolution and for this reason Thames Water in 2020 undertook a different approach for the medium to long-term management of groundwater, which is covered within this document under the plan section.
 These plans require significant investment which Thames Water will seek to secure through the price review process as service enhancement.
-In the meantime, we will continue to investigate sources of infiltration when it occurs and where feasible, undertake the work through our capital maintenance budgets.
-We refer to these as 'minor works' opportunities i.e. where we have high degree of certainty of reducing point sources of infiltration and can do so with reasonable costs and time.
+In the meantime, we will continue to investigate sources of in- filtration when it occurs and where feasible, undertake the work through our capital maintenance budgets.
+We refer to these as 'quick win' opportunities i.e. where we have high degree of certainty of reducing point sources of infiltration and can do so with reasonable costs and time